ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 # Security Considerations

-Since clients can receive DNS SVCB answers over unencrypted DNS, on-path attackers can prevent successful discovery by dropping SVCB queries or answers.
+Since clients can receive DNS SVCB answers over unencrypted DNS, on-path attackers can prevent successful discovery by dropping SVCB queries or answers, and thus prevent clients from switching to use encrypted DNS.
 Clients should be aware that it might not be possible to distinguish between resolvers that do not have any Designated Resolver and such an active attack.
 To limit the impact of discovery queries being dropped either maliciously or unintentionally, clients can re-send their SVCB queries periodically.
+{{Section 8.2 of !I-D.ietf-add-svcb-dns}} describes the downgrade attack, and explains that clients ought to switch to SVCB-reliant behavior once SVCB resolution does succeed.
+That is, encrypted DNS ought to be used if possible once an SVCB answer is received and the resolver can be validated.

 DoH resolvers that allow discovery using DNS SVCB answers over unencrypted DNS MUST NOT provide differentiated behavior based on the HTTP path alone,